Anuri-ops/BlackOil-Simulation-Norne-OPM/README.md

 ## Limitations

 - The study is based on deterministic black-oil simulation results; no probabilistic or uncertainty quantification was applied.
-- No history-matching or calibration was performed; this is a forward simulation only.
+- No history matching or calibration was performed (this is a forward simulation only).
-- Diagnostics rely on interpreted visual outputs, not on in-depth reservoir engineering calculations.
+- Diagnostics rely on interpreted visual outputs, not on rigorous reservoir engineering calculations.
-- Python analysis is currently not implemented — planned as a future enhancement.
+- Pattern analysis is currently not implemented – planned as a future enhancement.

 ---

-## Next Steps (Optional / Future Work)

-- Integrate Python workflows for time-series analysis and batch visualization.
-- Run well-level diagnostics for additional injectors and producers.
-- Conduct comparative analysis between early and late time steps across all well groups.
-- Explore waterflood optimization or pattern efficiency using streamline-based diagnostics.
-- Extend analysis to include production forecasting (e.g. using DCA or machine learning).

----

-## Status

-✅ Completed core diagnostic analysis
-🚧 Future work optional – this project is currently archived as a reference portfolio

----
+© 2025 – Anuri Nwadinma Chiamaka Nwagbara